GET YOUR FIRST TREATMENT KIT FOR FREE get started

 What causes dark spots?

-One of the most common causes for dark spots on the skin is post-inflammatory hyperpigmentation (PIH) from a healed skin lesion, such as acne or eczema.
+One of the most common causes of dark spots on the skin is post-inflammatory hyperpigmentation (PIH) from a healed skin lesion, such as acne or eczema.
 Dark spots can also be caused by damage to the skin due to prolonged sun exposure or hormonal factors (melasma).

 What is the best way to fade dark spots on the skin?